-Administration concentrations must complete 34 and 37 credit hours of graduate study respectively for the M.S.N.
-Those pursuing the Family Nurse Practitioner concentration must complete 43 credit hours.
-Students in the Adult Nurse Practitioner concentration must complete 40 credit hours.
-Completion of the Neonatal Nurse Practitioner program requires 37 course credits in which the core courses are completed at the University of Delaware and the specialty coursework is completed at Thomas Jefferson University.
+Students in the Clinical Nurse Specialist and Health Services Administration concentrations must complete 34 and 37 credit hours of graduate study respectively for the MSN Those pursuing the Family Nurse Practitioner specialty must complete 43 credit hours.
+Students in the Adult Nurse Practitioner specialty must complete 40 credit hours.
+Completion of the Neonatal Nurse Practitioner specialty requires 37 course credits in which the core courses are completed at the University of Delaware and the specialty coursework is completed at Thomas Jefferson University.
 All students take at least 13 credits of core courses.